-As of the close of business on February 4, 2003, the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were outstanding 31,564,201 shares of the Company's common stock, \$.10 par value per share, each of which is entitled to one vote at the Annual Meeting.
+As of the close of business on February 3, 2004, the record date for the determination of stockholders entitled to notice of and to vote at the Annual Meeting, there were outstanding 32,982,849 shares of the Company's common stock, \$.10 par value per share, each of which is entitled to one vote at the Annual Meeting.
 Under the Company's By-laws and Delaware law, shares represented by proxies that reflect abstentions or broker non-votes (that is, shares held by a broker or nominee which are represented at the meeting, but with respect to which such broker or nominee is not empowered to vote on a particular proposal) will be counted as shares that are present and entitled to vote for purposes of determining the presence of a quorum.
 Directors will be elected by the favorable vote of a plurality of the shares of common stock present and entitled to vote, in person or by proxy, at the Annual Meeting.
 Abstentions as to the election of directors will not affect the election of the candidates receiving a plurality of votes.
 The proposals to ratify the appointment of the Company's independent certified public accountants and to amend the Company's Long-Term Incentive Plan require the approval of the majority of shares present in person or represented by proxy at the Annual Meeting and entitled to vote on such proposal.
 Abstentions to these proposals will have the same effect as votes against them, while shares represented by proxies that reflect broker non-votes will be treated as not entitled to vote for purposes of determining approval of these proposals and will not have any effect on the outcome of the vote.
-The proposal to amend the Restated Certificate of Incorporation requires the approval of a majority of the company's outstanding shares of common stock.
-Abstentions to this proposal and any broker non-votes will have the same effect as votes against the proposal.